How to Paint a Fence with a Paint Spray Gun

 I wanted to paint my fence, which has been on my bucket list of projects since we moved in years ago.
 With spring here and temps warming up, this was the right time to check this item off my list!
+To transform this fence, I had teamed up with Wagner who sent me their Wagner Control Pro 130 Power Tank Sprayer.
+The hardest part was deciding what color to paint the fence; the rest was easy!
+Let's walk through what I did to complete the project and the materials needed.

 Here is what my wooden fence and section of yard looked like before I started.

 Start with making sure your surface is completely free of dust, dirt, and debris.
-A pressure washer does a great job of cleaning off desks and fences.
+A pressure washer does a great job of cleaning off decks and fences.
 Let it thoroughly dry about 24 hours before moving on with your project.

-STEP 2: Cover the Ground and Shrubs
+Cover the Ground and Shrubs

 When using a paint sprayer, make sure the following areas are protected from overspray.